 After the biopsy, you can expect to:

-- Be taken to a recovery room, where a nurse will monitor your blood pressure, pulse and breathing
+- Be taken to a recovery room, where a nurse will monitor your blood pressure, pulse and breathing.

-- Feel some soreness where the needle was inserted, which may last as long as a week
+- Feel some soreness where the needle was inserted, which may last as long as a week.

-- Have someone drive you home, since you won't be able to drive until the sedative wears off
+- Have someone drive you home, since you won't be able to drive until the sedative wears off.

-- Avoid lifting more than 10 to 15 pounds for one week
+- Avoid lifting more than 10 to 15 pounds for one week.

-- Be able to get back to your usual activities gradually over a period of a week
+- Be able to get back to your usual activities gradually over a period of a week.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.